Placements 2026

 SEPT 9, 2025: EOIs Close for Hosts and Interns (3pm AEST)

-SEPT 9 - SEPT 29, 2025: Applications Assessment and Interview Period.
-(Host companies will be selected before interns.
-If you are selected to be a host company, you must be able to undertake interviews with potential Interns during the week commencing September 22nd, 2025.
-The AAM will liaise with you about suitable times for you and the shortlist Intern candidates to meet virtually.
-Host companies are required to notify the AAM of their chosen intern by COB on Friday 26th September, 2025.)
+SEPT 9 - OCT 14, 2025: Applications Assessment and Shortlist Candidate Interview Period.
+(Host companies will be selected before Interns.
+If you are selected to be a Host company, you must be able to undertake interviews with potential Interns during the period of Oct 9 - Oct 14, 2025.
+Host companies who were not successful in being selected for this year’s program will be notified between Sept 9 - Oct 14, 2025.)

-W/C SEPT 29, 2025: All applicants (hosts and interns) will be notified of the outcome of their application
+OCT 20, 2025: All Intern applicants will be notified of the outcome of their application (successful or unsuccessful)

 2026: